Myster-Tee/TinfoilWebServer/README.md

 ## Running the server

 1. Unzip the desired distribution to a location of your choice
-1. Edit the configuration file _TinfoilWebServer.config.json_ according to your needs
+1. Create a *TinfoilWebServer.config.json* according to your needs
 1. Start the server according to the chosen distribution

+By default, the *TinfoilWebServer.config.json* file will be searched in the program's current directory.
+A template of *TinfoilWebServer.config.json* can be downloaded in the assets of the releases page [here](https://github.com/Myster-Tee/TinfoilWebServer/releases).

 ### Windows